bitifet/sqltt/README.md

 module.parent || console.log(q.sql('cli', process.argv.slice(2)));
 ```

->
-**NOTE:** Argument names and order are checked to be the same in all query
+> 📌 Argument names and order are checked to be the same in all query
-alternatives to ensure its consistency so using *args* property to fix their
+> alternatives to ensure its consistency so using *args* property to fix their
-order is hardly encouraged.
+> order is hardly encouraged.
->

 #### String Concatenation